Registering and voting

 Register to vote

-You must be on the Register of electors (voters roll) and be 18 years or over on the day of poll to be able to vote.
+You must be on the Register of electors (voters roll) to be able to vote.

 To register you may need the following, if you have them: